WakeTechBrandon/tech-portfolio/website/blog/2022-12-5-Overwatch-2-Gameplay-Hero-Doomfist-Philosophy.md

 - Knocksback enemies toward next kick
 - Activates Passive with each unique enemy hit during duration (Landing 3 kicks on a single target only grants 30 Overhealth)

 This is not an ability that I am particularly proud of (Blizzard likely isn't looking to bloat Doomfist's kit with a ton of different abilities), but this seemed like a preferable route to maintain the removal of Uppercut as a seperate ability and also refrain from removing any of Doomfist's current abilities.
-This also gives an additional tool for Doomfist in his Combo set
+This also gives an additional tool for Doomfist in his Combo set.

 ###### ...Is The Best Offense.
 (Fantasy Change) (Ultimate replacement)
 Doomfist's new ultimate ability is named in referrence to his passive ability "The Best Defense..." and seeks to provide the previous functionality of Meteor Strike without taking him out of the fight, maintaining his ability tempo, and giving him a chance to be stunned while offering a higher sense of impact in the team fight.